-Last Modified: March 06, 2025
+Last Modified: May 13, 2025

 African swine fever (ASF) is a contagious and deadly virus that’s infecting pigs in many countries.
 It’s harmless to humans, but it can be present in foods made from pork.
 People can spread the disease by bringing pork or pork products with them when they travel from a country where ASF exists.

 Stop African Swine Fever.
-Don’t pack pork
+Don’t Pack Pork.

 ASF hasn’t reached the United States yet—and we want to keep it that way.